-The Lighting tool lets you make quick and easy adjustments using three sliders.
+- 1-Step tab: For an instant, effortless exposure adjustment. - Basic tab: Is for very quick and easy adjustments using three sliders.
 ACDSee analyzes the photo and varies the adjustment throughout the image automatically.
 For example, darker images are brightened more.
 By clicking the Auto button, you can have ACDSee fully analyze the photo and set the slider positions automatically.
 You can also click directly on an area of the image to generate automatic settings optimal for that area, (usually the subject of the photo).

-To Open the Lighting Tool:
+To Open the Light EQTM Tool:

-In Edit mode, in the Exposure/Lighting group, click Lighting.
+In Edit mode, in the Exposure/Lighting group, click Light EQTM.